sohamjadhav21/solar-power/README.md

 # solar-power
 Data Science Projects

-Some projects that I've done
-1. Forecasting Daily Solar Power Generation Using Gaussian Naive Bayes
+### Forecasting Daily Solar Power Generation Using Gaussian Naive Bayes

 This project uses dataset "Solar Power Generation Data" from kaggle.
 The dataset contains two solar power plants in India over a 34 day period.
 It has two pairs of files - each pair has one power generation dataset and one sensor readings dataset.